mdfleming3/mdfleming3.github.io/_drafts/eli5-guide-to-email-marketing.md

 ### Adding and Removing Contacts

 In [my recent article on lead magnets](https://markdfleming.com/8-types-of-lead-magnets-and-why-they-work/), I discussed the ways that a company generation email leads through submission forms.
 If you haven't had the chance to read this article, check it out.
-Subm

-### The Importance of Unsubscribing...

-* CAN-SPAM Laws
+Submitting some sort of form -- whether a website form, webinar registration, or discount sign up -- should create contacts within a company's CRM.
+Once this form of engagement occurs, your company has the okay to send this contact an email.
+It's that easy.
+As long as your company is not purchasing mailing lists from harvesters, your company is flexible to send emails to prospective customers.

+On the other hand, customers are typically removed from mailing lists when they unsubscribe or change their preferences.
+An unsubscribe is an opt-out, where they notify your company that they do not want to receive any further messages at all costs.
+The client's ship has sailed.
+For preference changes, the individual still wants to receive emails, just certain types of emails (i.e. they want to receive discounts but not the company newsletter).

+To conclude this section, let's discuss the most important part of adding and removing contacts.
+This is CAN-SPAM compliance.
+Simply put, this is a law that standardizes email sending procedures.
+There are a handful of parts that you can survey in the [official Wikipedia page](https://en.wikipedia.org/wiki/CAN-SPAM_Act_of_2003), but the main takeaways are:

+**Unsubscribe compliance**

+* A visible and operable unsubscribe mechanism is present in all emails
+* Consumer opt-out requests are honored within 10 business days
+* Opt-out lists also known as suppression lists are used only for compliance purposes

+**Content compliance**

+* Accurate "From" lines
+* Relevant subject lines (relative to offer in body content and not deceptive)
+* A legitimate physical address specified in email
+* A label is present if the content is adult

+**Sending behavior compliance**

+* A message cannot be sent without an unsubscribe option
+* A message cannot be sent to a harvested email address
+* A message cannot contain a false header
+* A message should contain at least one sentence
-* Email preferences vs. Unsubscribe
+* Unsubscribe option should be below the message

-### What data should you collect?

-* At a minimum you need email, but you can collect any data that is valuable
+### Categories, Segments and Tags

+In each platform, how you can segment your total population varies.
+Some systems have you create mailing lists.
+Other call things activities.
+Depending on the system, this language will vary, but the core concepts are the same.
+For the sake of this post, I will use Mailchimp's framework.

+* **Categories:** Divisions within your population that typically include product, location, active/non-active customer, etc. These are broad categories that create distinct, semi-permanent lines between your audience
+* **Segments:** These are filters or your typical "mailing list."

 ## Performance Analysis